Potatoes vs Bread: Is Bread Better? A Complete Comparison

 |Zinc||0.29 mg||0.88 mg||1.76 mg|

-Both breads and potatoes contain many of the same types of nutrients.
+All three contain many of the same types of nutrients.
 At first glance it’s difficult to determine which one contains more than the other.
-Which is healthier, bread or potatoes?
+Let’s examine which one is healthier.

-On the other hand, whole-wheat bread provides more vitamins and minerals than white bread making it more nutrient dense.
-Therefore, comparing whole-wheat bread alone to potatoes, they are both equally healthy.
+On the other hand, whole-wheat bread provides more vitamins and minerals than white making it more nutrient dense.
+Therefore, when comparing it alone to potatoes, they are both equally healthy.

 Whole-wheat bread provides more protein, fiber, B vitamins and minerals than potatoes.
-Whole-wheat bread has a higher percentage of protein, folate, thiamin, riboflavin, niacin, B5, magnesium, phosphorus, iron, copper, calcium and zinc than potatoes.
+It has a higher percentage of protein, folate, thiamin, riboflavin, niacin, B5, magnesium, phosphorus, iron, copper, calcium and zinc.

 When choosing between potatoes and whole-wheat bread, the one you pick may determine which goals you have.

 One such goal may be weight loss.
-Potatoes are better for weight loss than whole-wheat bread due to its fewer calories, sugar and carbohydrates.
-Potatoes are more satiating than whole-wheat or white bread making you feel fuller resulting in less calorie consumption.
+Better for weight loss, potatoes are significantly lower in calories and much more filling than bread.
+They also have fewer sugar and carbohydrates.
+They are more satiating than whole-wheat or white bread making you feel fuller resulting in less calorie consumption.

 If your goal is to build lean muscle mass and increase physical performance, whole-wheat bread is better than potatoes.
-Whole-wheat bread provides more lean calories and carbohydrates.
+It provides more lean calories and carbohydrates.
 The extra carbohydrates help to increase energy and athletic performance.

 Therefore, if you’re on a low carb or Keto diet, potatoes are the better choice because they contain less carbs.
 Check out the Keto tip just below.